troychaplin/block-accessibility-checks/readme.txt

 == Description ==

-Block Accessibility Checks is a comprehensive WordPress plugin that ensures your content meets WCAG (Web Content Accessibility Guidelines) requirements.
-With real-time validation in the Gutenberg block editor, this plugin helps content creators and organizations maintain accessibility compliance effortlessly.
+<a href="https://blockaccessibilitychecks.com/">Block Accessibility Checks</a> is a comprehensive WordPress plugin that proactively prevents accessibility issues in your content before they reach your audience.
+Designed for the Gutenberg block editor, it provides real-time validation that ensures your images, buttons, tables, headings, and galleries meet WCAG (Web Content Accessibility Guidelines) requirements.

+Unlike reactive accessibility tools that scan published content, this plugin catches problems during the editing process—giving immediate visual feedback and preventing publication of content with critical accessibility errors.
+Content creators get clear guidance on what needs fixing, while developers can extend the system with custom checks for any block type.

+Whether you're a content creator ensuring your posts are accessible, a developer building accessible blocks, or an organization maintaining compliance standards, Block Accessibility Checks provides the tools you need to create inclusive content effortlessly.

 **Key Features:**

-* **Real-time Visual Feedback** - See accessibility issues instantly with red borders around problematic blocks and detailed error messages in the block inspector panel
+* **Real-time Visual Feedback** - See accessibility issues instantly with color-coded borders around problematic blocks and detailed error messages in the block inspector panel
 * **Smart Publishing Control** - Prevents publication of content with critical accessibility errors while allowing warnings with user awareness
-* **Extensive Block Coverage** - Built-in checks for core WordPress blocks (images, buttons, tables, headings, galleries)
+* **Comprehensive Block Coverage** - Built-in checks for images, buttons, tables, headings, and galleries with multiple validation rules per block type
+* **Advanced Heading Validation** - Document-wide hierarchy checking prevents skipped heading levels and ensures proper content structure
+* **Intelligent URL Validation** - Real TLD validation using the Public Suffix List ensures only legitimate domains are accepted
+* **Configurable Settings** - Granular control over each check's severity (error/warning/disabled) with an intuitive admin interface
+* **Issue Categorization** - Clear distinction between accessibility issues and validation errors for better understanding
-* **Developer-Friendly** - Comprehensive API with 12+ hooks and filters for custom accessibility checks
+* **Developer-Friendly API** - Comprehensive hooks and filters system for registering custom accessibility checks
 * **External Plugin Support** - Works seamlessly with custom blocks from third-party plugins and themes
-* **Unified Architecture** - PHP-JavaScript integrated system ensures consistent validation everywhere

 **How It Works:**